-In accordance with applicable Federal and State regulations, AHCCCS rules A.A.C.
-R9-22-606 and A.A.C.
-R9-28-608, ACOM Policy 408 and the terms of this contract, AHCCCS may impose sanctions for failure to comply with any provision of this contract.
 Written notice will be provided to the Contractor specifying the sanction to be imposed, the grounds for such sanction and either the length of suspension or the amount of capitation to be withheld.
 The Contractor may dispute the decision to impose a sanction in accordance with the process outlined in A.A.C.
 R9-34-401 et seq.

-Cure Notice Process: AHCCCS shall provide a written cure notice to the Contractor regarding the details of the non-compliance.
-If a notice to cure is provided to the Contractor, the cure notice will specify the period of time during which the Contractor must bring its performance back into compliance with contract requirements.
-If, at the end of the specified time period, the Contractor has complied with the cure notice requirements, AHCCCS will not impose a sanction.
+Notice to Cure: AHCCCS may provide a written Notice to Cure to the Contractor outlining the details of the non-compliance and timeframe to remedy the Contractor's performance.
+If, at the end of the specified time period, the Contractor has complied with the Notice to Cure requirements, AHCCCS may choose not to impose a sanction.